 PhD in Design

-A dynamic speaker and teacher, he enjoys traveling to present hands-on workshops and clinics in the US and around the globe focusing on the overlaps between music, the body, esthetics, performance, and experience.
+A dynamic speaker and teacher, he enjoys traveling to present hands-on workshops and clinics in the US and around the globe focusing on the overlaps between music, design, the body, esthetics, performance, and experience.
 Stephen was a featured speaker at TEDxCMU 2012.

 My research focuses on the physical nature of experience—that is, the ways in which our physical presence/bodies are necessary components of any experience.
-I am interested in ‘what is heavy’, ‘shifts of weight’, ‘the knowing body’, 'soma-literacy', and the ways that we might reveal, study, and design at the level of the root physical realities of experience.
+I am interested in ‘shifts of weight’, ‘the knowing body’, 'soma-literacy', and the ways that we might reveal, study, and design at the level of the root physical realities of experience.